 - (a) is disclosed in a printed publication available to the public, is described in a patent anywhere in the world, is otherwise in the public domain at the time of disclosure, or becomes publicly known through no wrongful act on the part of NSBRI; - (b) is known to NSBRI or becomes known to NSBRI through disclosure by sources other than the Offeror having the right to disclose such Information; - (c) is disclosed pursuant to the requirement of a governmental agency or any law requiring disclosure thereof; - (d) is generally disclosed to third parties by the Offeror without similar restriction on such third parties; or - (e) is approved for release by written authorization of the Offeror. - (3) Proposal Summary.
 Include a concise 100-300 word abstract describing the objective and the method of approach. - (4) Project Description (Research Plan).
 The main body of the proposal shall be a detailed statement of the work to be undertaken and should include objectives and expected significance; relation to the present state of knowledge; and relation to previous work done on the project and to related work in progress elsewhere.
+The project description (Research Plan) cannot exceed 12, 8 1⁄2 by 11 inch pages using a standard 12-point font and one-inch margins.
 The statement should outline the plan of work, including the broad design of experiments to be undertaken and a description of experimental methods and procedures.
 The project description should address the evaluation factors in these instructions and any specific factors in the NSBRI-RFA.
 Any substantial collaboration with individuals other than the Mentor, or use of consultants, should be described.
 Subcontracting significant portions of a research project is discouraged. - (5) Personnel.
 The Mentor is responsible for supervision of the work.
-A short biographical sketch of the Postdoctoral Fellow and the Mentor, a list of principal publications and any exceptional qualifications should be included.
+Short biographical sketches for both the Postdoctoral Fellow and the Mentor, a list of principal publications and any exceptional qualifications should be included.
 Omit social security number and other personal items which do not merit consideration in evaluation of the proposal. - (6) Facilities and Equipment.
 Describe available facilities and major items of equipment relevant to the proposed project, and any additional major equipment that will be required.
 Identify any Government-owned facilities, industrial plant equipment, or special tools that are proposed for use.
 Include evidence of its availability and the cognizant Government points of contact. - (7) Security.
 Proposals should not contain security-classified material.
 If the research requires access to, or may generate, security-classified information, the submitter will be required to comply with Government security regulations.

 - (8) Current Support.
 For other current projects being conducted by the Postdoctoral Fellow and Mentor, provide title of project, sponsoring agency, percent effort, and project starting and ending dates.
-Please include a brief description of any potential overlap with the work described in this NSBRI Postdoctoral Fellowship Application. - (9) Special Matters.
+Please include a brief description of any potential overlap with the work described in this NSBRI Postdoctoral Fellowship Program application. - (9) Special Matters.
 Include any required statements of environmental impact of the research, human subject or animal care provisions, conflict of interest, or on such other topics as may be required by the nature of the effort and current statutes, executive orders, or other current Government-wide guidelines. - (10) Length.
 Unless otherwise specified in the NSBRI-RFA, effort should be made to keep proposals as brief as possible, concentrating on substantive material.
 Proposals may not exceed 12 pages.
 Necessary detailed information, such as reprints, should be included as attachments. - (11) Withdrawal.
 Applications may be withdrawn at any time before award.
-Offerors are requested to notify the NSBRI if the proposal is funded by another organization or of other changed circumstances which dictate termination of evaluation.
+Applicants are requested to notify the NSBRI if the proposal is funded by another organization or of other changed circumstances which dictate termination of evaluation.